 Modified Cooling Degree Days Table7

-Sources:
+Sources

 To assist with development of this protocol, Melink Corporation provided several sample analyses performed on typical facilities utilizing Intelli-Hood control systems.
 The analysis performed is used nationwide by Melink to develop energy savings and financial reports related to installation of these systems for interested building owners.
 Melink’s analysis is mirrored in this protocol and includes several of the assumed values utilized here, including an average 0.9 load factor on hood fan motors, as well as operating hours for typical campus, lodging, restaurant and supermarket facility types.